 But, hey, I’ve got news for you…the right moment may never come!
 It’s up to us to find the right moment – to create the right moment!

 You see, I really think a lot of people make their biggest improvement at moments of a complete down (an extreme valley, if you like), rather than making constant and neverending (but, admittedly slow) improvement.

 The trouble with this is that we sometimes can get stuck into this cycle where we expect to change only once we reach our lowest points.
 Or at least what we think is our lowest point at any given time.

 So what happens is we sometimes refuse change as we’re rising up the success/learning curve.
 Maybe this puts an emotional name on the reason for plateaus in all of this.
 I’m beginning to think we plateau out at certain points during our development because we fear success.

 I’ve noticed so many people writing blog posts or forum posts about how they get to a certain point and “get bored” or “find it too easy” or “have other things to do” or “complete the challenge.”

 All of these, I believe, are just excuses for a Fear of Success.
-Yeah, I don’t want to capitalise that phrase anymore, because all it does is reinforce it as a limiting belief!
+Yeah, I don’t want to capitalize that phrase anymore, because all it does is reinforce it as a limiting belief!

-Thing is, we can break out of this self-inflicted mould.
+Thing is, we can break out of this self-inflicted mold.

 I’ve started to catch myself whenever I do this.
 I pick up on it and put a stop to it.
 We don’t have to slip back down in order to pick ourselves up!

 We can start from the same point where we were at.
-It’s all about catching ourselves and realising the problem as fast as possible.
+It’s all about catching ourselves and realizing the problem as fast as possible.